MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/publishing-states.md

 ## Manage publishing states

-Publishing states can be created, edited, and deleted within QWE Portals.
+Publishing states can be created, edited, and deleted within Dynamics 365 Portals.

-1. Sign in to Portals.
+1. Sign in to Dynamics 365 Portals.

 2. Go to **Portals** > **Websites**.